dborth/fceugx/trunk/readme.txt

 ×—–­—–­—–­—–­ –­—–­—–­—–­—–­—–­—–­—–­—–­—–­— ­—–­—–­—–­—–­—–­—–­—–­—-­—–­-–•¬
 |0O×øo·                         UPDATE HISTORY                        ·oø×O0|
 `¨•¨¨¨¨¨ ¨¨¨¨¨¨¨¨¨¨¨¨¨¨¨¨ ¨¨¨¨¨¨¨¨¨¨¨¨¨¨¨ ¨¨¨¨¨¨¨¨¨¨¨¨¨¨¨¨¨¨¨¨ ¨¨¨¨¨¨¨¨¨¨¨¨¨'

+[What's New 2.0.2]
+* Fixed network freeze-up problem
+* Zapper now mapped to A and B
+* Fixed auto-save feature
+* Will now attempt to load old save states with CRC filename

 [What's New 2.0.1]
 * Zapper support!
 Turn this on in the Controller Settings - most games